Gankra/cargo-mommy/book/src/contributing/concepts.md

 ### Moods

 Moods contain [pools of messages](#message-pools) with a particular feeling/intensity.
-This was originally introduced to allow the user to opt into [nsfw functionality](../customize/nsfw.md), but exists more generically than that, and we'd be happy to have more sfw moods like "furry" or whatever.
+This was originally introduced to allow the user to opt into [nsfw functionality](../customize/nsfw.md).
+Its functionality is more general than that, and we'd be happy to have more sfw moods like "furry" or whatever.

 The "chill" mood is the default mood, and is assumed to exist.